Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 We started our integration step with the kinetic term

-We thus defined $S_{\text{kin}}$ to be the only term quadratic in fields and momenta in the limit $p \rightarrow 0$.
-After the integration step (lowering the cutoff from $\Lambda_0$ to $\Lambda$), new terms that, according to our definition, should belong to the kinetic term, can be found within the interaction part of the action.
-Such a term has to be counted as kinetic term by hand.
-In practice, the first contribution to the kinetic term arises in the second step of the RG-flow as it is of two-loop order.
-The simplest graph contributing to field strength renormalization is the so-called sunset graph, Fig.~\ref{sunset}.
+$S_{\textrm{kin}}$ is defined to be the only term quadratic in fields and quadratic in the momenta in the limit $p \rightarrow 0$.
+After the integration step (lowering the cutoff from $\Lambda_0$ to $\Lambda$), new terms are generated in the interaction part of the action, that, according to the definition above, should belong to the kinetic term.
+Such terms have then to be included in the kinetic term, which changes to some $S_{\textrm{kin}}'$.
+In practice, the first contribution to the kinetic term arises in the second step of the RG-flow, as it is of two-loop order.
+The simplest graph contributing to field strength renormalisation is the so-called sunset graph, Fig.~\ref{sunset}.

 In our case, a graph analogous to Fig.~\ref{sunset} is to be computed by our numerical approach in an iterative way later on, summing up contributions from every infinitesimal integration.
-The result depends on the used renormalization scheme; by means of a Taylor-expansion, we are always able to identify the contribution to the kinetic action; we will call this
+The result depends on the used renormalisation scheme; by means of a Taylor-expansion, one can always identify the contribution to the kinetic action; let us denote it